The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 Personal information is primarily collected by the Trustee through external service providers:

-For the purposes of administering the Life, Termination and Death Benefit Insurance products or assessing eligibility for insurance cover or claims, sensitive information such as race, ethnicity, disabilities, illnesses, injuries or any other health information, may be collected from members.
-The Trustee will only collect sensitive information with consent of the member, and only collect information that is necessary for the administration of the member’s benefits.
+Sensitive information For the purposes of administering the Life, Total and Permanent Disability or Income Protection Insurance products or assessing eligibility for insurance cover or claims, sensitive information such as race, ethnicity, disabilities, illnesses, injuries or any other health information, may be collected from members.
+The Trustee will only collect sensitive information with consent of the individual, and only collect information that is necessary for the administration of the member’s benefits.
 The Trustee recognises the importance of securing all information particularly that which is sensitive in nature and has implemented internal procedures to ensure that this information is adequately handled and protected.
-Unsolicited information received

 In limited circumstances the Trustee may receive personal information which is not requested nor sought directly from an individual.
 If the Trustee determines that it could have collected the personal information for the purpose of administering Fund membership, the personal information will be managed as if it were received in the normal course of business.
 Otherwise, the information will be destroyed as soon as practicable, provided it is lawful to do so and the information is not contained in a Commonwealth record.